MaPPmath/mappmath.github.io/pages/challenge/index.md

 Players who uncover the mathematical ideas in the Main Puzzles are given the chance to tackle one or more
 Cryptic Puzzles.
-The method of solving isn't always straight-forward, so players will enjoy puzzling out the hidden meanings of these challenges.
+The methods of extracting their solutions aren't straight-forward, so players will enjoy puzzling out the hidden meanings of these challenges.

 ### Metapuzzle